NicoVIII/Andromeda-for-GOG/README.md

 ### Setup (VSCode)
 TBD

+For some reason the used build of Avalonia makes problems with Omnisharp.
+To make code completion work again, you have to comment out the first "UsingTask"-Element in `AvaloniaBuildTasks.targets` in NuGet-Download.
+For me this is located at `~/.nuget/packages/avalonia/[version]/build/AvaloniaBuildTasks.targets`.
+You have to reverse the change to publish Andromeda as self-contained version (e.g. AppImage via publish script).

 ### Building
 You need .NET Core 2.2 to build Andromeda.
 To build the program use `build.sh` or `build.cmd` in the root folder.
 This will build the whole solution.